Sri Lanka Visa and Passport Requirements

 To enter Sri Lanka, passports should have one blank page and be valid for no less than six months from the date of arrival.

-Since 2012, it is no longer possible for foreign nationals (except Singaporean and Maldivian nationals) to obtain 30-day visas on arrival at the airport in Sri Lanka.
-Tourists must apply online through the Electronic Travel Authority (ETA) (www.eta.gov.lk) and pay the requisite application fee.
+It is no longer possible to obtain a visa on arrival.
+Tourists must apply online through the Electronic Travel Authorization System (ETA) (www.eta.gov.lk) and pay the requisite application fee.

 Nationals not referred to in the chart are advised to contact the nearest embassy or high commission to check visa requirements for Sri Lanka.